Wayne-AJP-Byrne/Tectronics-4051-Emulator-file-conversion/README.md

 # Tektronics-4051-Emulator-file-conversion
 With thanks to Monty McGraw for his time.

+P.S.
+The title of this repo is incorrect.
+It should be Tektronics and NOT Tectronics.
+The updated version is here : https://github.com/Wayne-AJP-Byrne/Tektronics-4051-Emulator-file-conversion. (again thank you Marty)

 pre-reqs : python 3 must be installed (and the emulator of course 😎) .

 A simple program to convert a text file to the Tektronics 4051 Emulator flash drive format